Your ultimate guide for making crispy skinned and super fluffy toaster oven baked potatoes. Enjoy one tonight!

 Remove the cookie sheet or use tongs to remove the individual potatoes.

-If you’re cooking directly on your toaster oven’s rack it’s safer to carefully remove the whole rack instead.
+When we’re cooking directly on our toaster oven’s rack I find it’s easier to carefully remove the whole rack instead.

 Time To Fluff